CC22-HO01-TravelokaSigapore-HotelRanks/API-Recommendation/README.md

 - Example Request
 >curl --location --request GET 'https://review-ywu6raktuq-uc.a.run.app/reviews'

-This endpoint is to list all the reviews. there's a lot
+This endpoint is used to list all the reviews. there's a lot
 ```javascript
 [
     {